|Thich Nhat Hanh leading walking meditation at Plum Village|

-It was one of those days when even a moment or two of clear and calm awareness, unconstrained by the prattle of discursive monkey-mind, was greatly appreciated.
+It was one of those days when even a few moments of clear, calm and open awareness, unconstrained by the prattle of discursive monkey-mind, was greatly appreciated.

 And over again.

-Mindful of body and breath, mindful of the sensations of sight and sound and smell, I finally got out of my head and came to my senses.
-It again became obvious that the Pure Land of Amitabha and the Kingdom of Heaven aren't merely something to look forward to when we die.
-They are to be experienced in this very life.
+Mindful of body and breath, mindful of the sensations of sight and sound and smell, I was again made aware that the Pure Land and the Kingdom of Heaven are to be experienced in this very life.

-of it in the processionals of various other spiritual traditions as well.
-Although many folks may consider sitting meditation to be the "real thing", there are actually four postures of meditation cited in classical Buddhist literature: sitting, standing, walking, and laying down.
+of it in the solemn processionals of various other spiritual traditions as well. ) Although in American Buddhism today many folks may consider sitting meditation to be the "real thing", this has not always been the case.
+In fact, there are four postures of meditation cited in classical Buddhist literature: sitting, standing, walking, and laying down.
 These days I practice three out of four pretty regularly.
-(I should try to remember the fourth more often when I'm standing in line, right?)
+(I should try to remember the fourth more often when I'm standing in line at various check-out counters!)

 Of course, walking in extreme slow motion isn't really practical outside the privacy of the practice studio or your own home or back yard.
 Although you may be able to pull it off in a public park as well, you may draw a lot of strange looks while walking down Main Street or at the mall.